-The University of Pittsburgh Medical Center, the Burroughs Welcome Foundation (BWF) and the University of Pittsburgh School of Medicine have partnered to create the Physician Scientist Incubator Program (PSIP).
+The University of Pittsburgh Medical Center, the Burroughs Welcome Foundation (BWF), and the University of Pittsburgh School of Medicine have partnered to create the Physician Scientist Incubator Program (PSIP).
 The current goal of the PSIP is to enrich the pool of MD/DO only (rather than MD/PhD) physicians who lead basic science research laboratories.
-The PSIP was designed to build the capacity of trainees to do innovative biomedical research and to translate research advances to the prevention, treatment, and understanding of disease.
+The PSIP was designed to build the capacity of trainees to do innovative biomedical research and to translate research advances to the prevention, treatment, and understanding of the disease.

-Accepted applicants will be named as BWF Scholars.
+Accepted applicants will be named BWF Scholars.
 All Scholars will become part of a robust community of physician-scientists within the University of Pittsburgh.
 In addition to mentoring and executive coaching, BWF Scholars will take part in bi-monthly events held exclusively for the PSIP.
-These will include both biomedical and professional-development classes.
+These will include both biomedical and professional development classes.
 Our goal is to provide the best experience for our Scholars in preparation for their physician-scientist career.

 Trainees can apply to the PSIP during residency or fellowship, from PGY-1 onwards.
 Scholars conduct a minimum of 1 (generally at least 2) years of committed pre-clinical research with a physician-scientist mentor (self-identified or with PSIP guidance).
 Clinical work is limited to a maximum of 8 hours per week during those years.
 Although many of the activities and support from the PSIP are concentrated during the research years, mentoring and the initiation of individualized career and research development plans begin upon appointment to the program.
 Benefits beyond the research years are planned and customized through this process.